SuperShinyEyes/supershinyeyes.github.io/index.md

 ## Roadmapping
 I like to update the roadmap before every release.
-A release cycle can be quarterly or monthly.
+Depending on the product and company, release cycles can be daily, weekly, monthly, or quarterly.
 I keep a 12-month rolling window, so we always know where we should be in 12 months.
 It's crucial that you inform your stakeholders that anything beyond 6 months will likely change.
 In my experience, it always does.

 Here's how I build the roadmap with my stakeholders:
 1. **Start with the customers**.
 What are their pain points?
 Why are those painful?
 Why do those exist?
 Why do they matter?
+How much would customers be willing to pay to address those pain points?
 Look for patterns.
 2. **Listen to your stakeholders**.
 Talk to Engineering, Product, Design, Sales, Customer Success, and the Board.
 What do the metrics and indicators say?
 What have we learned from using the products ourselves?
 3. **Understand your market**.
 What trends are shaping your industry?
 How have your customers—and their customers—evolved?
 What drives decision-makers?
 4. **Know your competition**.